kantord/headson/README.md

   - With newlines enabled, file sections are rendered with human‑readable headers.
 In compact/single‑line modes, headers are omitted.
 - In `--format auto`, each file uses its own best format: JSON family for `.json`, YAML for `.yaml`/`.yml`.
   - Unknown extensions are treated as Text (raw lines) — safe for logs and `.txt` files.
-  - `--global-budget` may truncate or omit entire files to respect the total budget.
+  - `--global-bytes` may truncate or omit entire files to respect the total budget.
   - The tool finds the largest preview that fits the budget; even if extremely tight, you still get a minimal, valid preview.
   - Directories and binary files are ignored; a notice is printed to stderr for each.
 Stdin reads the stream as‑is.
   - Head vs Tail sampling: these options bias which part of arrays are kept before rendering.
 Display styles may still insert internal gap markers to honor very small budgets; strict JSON stays unannotated.